markosluga/kolla-fountain/backup/README.md

 This will create a mariadb_backup volume and a /backup directory in which a dump of the mariadb database will be stored.
 It is recommended that this backup volume is regularly backed up to a storage location off of the control nodes.
 A simple script that runs the above command and then copies the volume to a safe location is a good idea to have.

+To check that the new volume has been created run the following command and see if you have a volume called **mariadb_backup**:

+`sudo docker volume list`

+To see what mountpoint you have run:

+`sudo docker volume show mariadb_backup`

+Look for the Mountpoint key-value pair that looks like this: `"Mountpoint": "/var/lib/docker/volumes/mariadb_backup/_data",`

+List the backup volume files with the following command, replacing `/var/lib/docker/volumes/mariadb_backup/_data` to what the ooutput of your mountpoint is:

+`sudo ls -l /var/lib/docker/volumes/mariadb_backup/_data`

+The output should include the following file:

+-rw-r--r-- 1 42434 42434 1957783 Dec  1 21:06 mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz

+You are encouraged to back this file up off of the cluster control node.

 * If you prefer to do incremental backups see [the OpenStack docs](https://docs.openstack.org/kolla-ansible/latest/admin/mariadb-backup-and-restore.html)

 ## Restore